f8full/BixHistorique/README.md

 Let's dig first into the infrequent data, typically this is recorded once every 24 hours.
 Presented here edited for clarity

-    /**
-    * Created by F8Full on 2015-03-21.
-    * * This file is part of BixHistorique -- Backend
-    * This is a data class used to describe mostly stable properties of a bike station
-    * - Key : constructed from the string representation of the timestamp
-    * - ID (from XML source)
-    * - Name
-    * - Terminal name
-    * - Latitude and longitude as a GeoPt
-    * - Installed
-    * - Locked
-    * - Temporary
-    * - Public
-    */
     @PersistenceCapable //JDO annotation
     public class StationProperties {